-To print a listing in modules other than Job Cost, Material Requirements Planning, Payroll, TimeCard, or Work Order
+To print a listing in modules other than Material Requirements Planning and Work Order

-- 1 In the task window that has the Listing feature available (for example, General Ledger Options), make the needed selections to the criteria in the window and click Print. - 2 In the listing window that appears, in the Printer field located in the lower-left corner of the window, select the printer.
+- In the task window that has the Listing feature available (for example, General Ledger Options), make the needed selections to the criteria in the window and click Print. - 2 In the listing window that appears, in the Printer field located in the lower-left corner of the window, select the printer.